Fast and Versatile Thermo-osmotic Flows with a Pinch of Salt: Theoretical framework

-\paragraph{Theory and Methods --} The thermo-osmotic response is quantified by the thermo-osmotic coefficient $M_\thermosm$, defined from the relation $v_{\thermosm} = M_\thermosm (-\nabla T/T)$, where $v_\thermosm$ is the generated thermo-osmotic velocity far from the interface.
-In \cite{Fu2017}, the authors propose a modification to the classical Derjaguin theory \cite{Derjaguin1987} and show that, in order to take into account the hydrodynamic BC, the thermo-osmotic response coefficient can be expressed as
+The thermo-osmotic response of a liquid-solid interface is quantified by the thermo-osmotic coefficient $M_\tosm$, defined from the relation $v_{\tosm} = M_\tosm (-\nabla T/T)$, where $\nabla T/T$ is the relative temperature gradient parallel to the wall, and $v_\tosm$ is the generated thermo-osmotic velocity far from the interface \cite{Anderson1989}.
+In Ref.~\citenum{Fu2017}, the authors propose a modification to the classical Derjaguin theory \cite{Derjaguin1987} and show that, in order to take into account the hydrodynamic BC, the thermo-osmotic response coefficient can be expressed as (see the ESI):

-where $\eta$ is the liquid viscosity, $z$ the distance to the surface, $\delta h$ the excess of enthalpy density, $b$ the slip length -- defined from Eq.~\eqref{eq:NavierBC}, and $z_\mathrm{s}$ corresponds to the shear plane position, see the supplemental material (SM) \cite{sm}.
-One can account for the presence of a stagnant layer close to the wall by introducing an effective slip length $b^\mathrm{eff} = b - z_\mathrm{s}$, see Fig.~\ref{fig:system_dhbeff}a.
-When $b^\mathrm{eff} \ge 0$ (slip situation), the velocity profile does not vanish in the water slab and therefore the integral in Eq.~\eqref{eq:Mto} should be performed from the wall position considered at zero, $z_0 = 0$.
-If on the contrary $b^\mathrm{eff} < 0$ (stagnant layer situation), then $b^\mathrm{eff}$ identifies with the size of a stagnant layer present at the liquid-solid interface, where the liquid velocity vanishes.
-In this case the stagnant layer does not contribute to the integral Eq.~\eqref{eq:Mto} and consequently $z_0 = -b^\mathrm{eff}$.
+where $\eta$ is the liquid viscosity, $z$ the distance to the surface, $\delta h$ the enthalpy excess density, $b$ the slip length --defined from Eq.~\eqref{eq:slipBC_thermoosmosis}, and $\zs$ corresponds to the shear plane position.
+One can account for the presence of slip or a stagnant layer close to the wall by introducing an effective slip length $\beff = b - \zs$, see Fig.~\ref{fig:HBC_beff}.
+When $\beff \ge 0$ (slip situation), the velocity profile does not vanish in the water slab and therefore the integral in Eq.~\eqref{eq:Mto} should be performed from the wall position considered at zero, $z_0 = 0$.
+If on the contrary $\beff < 0$ (stagnant layer situation), then $\beff$ identifies with the size of a stagnant layer present at the liquid-solid interface, where the liquid velocity vanishes.
+In this case the stagnant layer does not contribute to the integral Eq.~\eqref{eq:Mto} and consequently $z_0 = -\beff$.

-With regard to the excess of enthalpy density $\delta h$, the standard approach \cite{ruckenstein1981,Derjaguin1987} proposes that it is mostly determined by the electrostatic enthalpy of ions, $\delta h^\mathrm{el}$.
-Nevertheless, as discussed in \cite{Fu2019}, $\delta h$ contains additional contributions related to the solvent (water in this work), $\delta h^\mathrm{wat}$, and the ion solvation, $\delta h^\mathrm{sol}$: